BeepFixer/NanoProm/README.md

 > ⚠️ <strong>Warning:</strong> Use NanoProm at your own risk!
 It has some safety checks, but it cannot fix everything.
 Be careful not to short the Xbox or the board, and watch your hands!

-NanoProm won’t hold your hand, but it <em>will</em> get the job done.
-Small, cheap, and stubborn — just like me.